The leading way of closing those skill gaps according to HR is to reward skill acquisitions.

 Mercer's 2024 Global Talent Trends report highlights the growing concern among executives regarding their workforce's ability to adapt to the new world of work.
 While competitive pay remains important, organizations must also invest in workforce employability to bridge skill gaps.
 By broadening the concept of compensation to include skill development and the opportunities that flow from it, organizations can remain competitive and productive.

 Ready to expand your definition of rewards and implement a pay-for-skills program that clearly provides value to your employees?
 We’re ready to help!
-Give Mercer a call at 1-855-286-5302.
+Give Mercer a call at 855-286-5302 or send us an email.

 About the Authors